-Our total assets under management [AuM] in our Danica Pension portfolios amounted to DKK 454 billion as of year-end 2020.
-The measured financed emissions amounted to 5.7 million tCO_2 e, covering around 73% of our total AuM, with good data coverage for listed equities and corporate credits, while sovereign debt and the majority of unlisted equities remains to be a data challenge.
-43
+Our total assets under management (AuM) in our Danica Pension portfolios amounted to DKK 454 billion as of year-end 2020.
+The measured financed emissions amounted to 5.7 million tCO2e, covering around 73% of our total AuM, with good data coverage for listed equities and corporate credits, while sovereign debt and the majority of unlisted equities remains to be a data of Danica Pension's investment within the above-mentioned coverage was 9.8 tonnes of CO2e per million of turnover DKK within the respective investee companies as of year-end 2020.